omendibleba/DynaMate/README.md

 `pip install -r requirements.txt --no-cache-dir`

 *** After installition, is recommended to run the ./tutorials/0_chatbot_vs_agent.ipynb notebook to ensure importatnt dependecies were successfully installed.

+Optionally, add the path of the folder to your .basrh script to execute the chatbot.sh script from anywhere in the terminal.
+Make sure to make all the files in the terminal_bot folder executable by running the command below.

+`chmod +x ./chatbot/*`

 <br>